sabagh1994/PGVAE/README.md

    AAV dataset was retreived from https://benchmark.protein.properties/landscapes.
 PINN dataset was originally generated in experiments of https://arxiv.org/abs/2305.17387, however the `.npz` format can only be accessed from here.

+   In addition to the protein and pinn datasets, the train set for the toy mnist example `toy_mnist.npz` will be downloaded and moved to `sample_trainset` directory.
+This is to avoid downloading MNIST and creating the train set from it.
+Train sets for other datasets will be generated later.
+Read **"Generating the Train Sets and Oracles"** for further details.

    To download the config files run `./configs/download.sh`.
 The configs will be stored at the `configs` directory.
 There will be a sample config for each benchmark task.
 You can modify the config file to include more methods and train sets.
 Read **"Running Configuration"** for more details.